 You can access a broad range of Managed Funds issued by leading investment managers.
-Depending on your preferences, you can choose Managed Funds from our Core Menu or the Full Menu, available via the Secure Online Portal.
+Depending on your preferences, you can choose Managed Funds from the Investment Menu available via the Secure Online Portal free of charge or on request from the Trustee.
 The Trustee reserves the right to change the Managed Funds available from time to time.